bhar4t/bhar4t/articles/bind()-call()-and-apply()-in-JavaScript.md

 cover: "apply-bind-call.png"
 keywords: "Javascript, JS, bind, call, apply"
 author: "Bharat Sahu"
+description: "The `this` keyword in JavaScript is not like other programming language's `this`, it behaves differently in different scenario."
 ---

 The `this` keyword in JavaScript is not like other programming language's `this`, it behaves differently in different scenario.